parcio/blog/content/posts/2022/08/hdf5/index.md

 All we have seen so far is how to write data using a single process on a single client.
 In the context of HPC, parallel access to HDF5 files is necessary.
-Otherwise, the IO performance would be limited by the throughput of a single process on a single client.
+Otherwise, the I/O performance would be limited by the throughput of a single process on a single client.
 Multiple approaches exist for parallel access.

 The most straightforward way is to write one HDF5 file per process and "stitch" them together using external links in a central file.